-This course includes and expands upon the material covered in the EMT-assessment and management of patients with acute and chronic respiratory problems, oxygen therapy, advanced aiway management techniques, airway adjuncts, and mechanical ventilation.
+This course includes and expands upon the material covered in the EMT assessment and management of patients with acute and chronic respiratory problems, oxygen therapy, advanced airway management techniques, airway adjuncts, and mechanical ventilation of the current National EMS Education Standard.
 A unit on anesthesia essential concludes the course.